 5. Contact a lawyer.
 When writing any terms and conditions policy, it is best to have your lawyer review your policy to protect your sign company.

-Please note this article is not legal advice for creating your Quotes Terms and Conditions.
-Always contact a lawyer to protect your sign business.
+Please note this article is not legal advice for creating your Terms and Conditions.
+Always consult a lawyer to protect your sign business.

 Wishing your sign business much success!